shaposhnyk/graphql-jooq/README.md

-# Simple GraphQL facade for a RDMS
+# Simple GraphQL facade for an RDMS
 Simple GraphQL facade for Relational Database via JOOQ

 ## Motivations